ZenWave360/zenwave-sdk/README.md

 ## Forking an Standard or Custom Plugin

-One promise of ZenWave Code Generator is to be easily extensible and adaptable to your project or your organization needs and likes.
+One promise of ZenWave SDK is to be easily extensible and adaptable to your project or your organization needs and likes.

 You can always fork an existing plugin with the following command: